For comments or to ask a question go to: Contact Information

 Question: What is grace?

 It's a fact that the understanding of certain words can change over time.
 The culture and peoples of a society determine this change.
 This can be illustrated by the Hebrew word “sheol/H7585 and Greek word “hades/G86 which both mean: “the grave” yet many think of these words as meaning a place of torture for unrepentant sinners (hell) and is used many times in the KJV.
 The phrase “I'm gay” used to mean someone who is happy and cheerful, but today it's meaning is quite different and refers to a way of life that God disapproves of.
 The word grace falls into this same type of category.
-Grace being a English word is used to translate the Hebrew word “chen/H2579” and the Greek word “charis/G5485 and should be defined as the loving care or kindness God shows to those who: unconditionally love God, acknowledges the sacrifice of Jesus for the forgiveness of sin and obeys God's instructions.
+Grace being a English word is used to translate the Hebrew word “chen/H2579” and the Greek word “charis/G5485 and should be defined as the loving care or kindness God shows to those who: unconditionally love God, acknowledges the free will offering of the Christ (for the chance to be resurrected) and obeys God's instructions.
 This love that God offers is fulfilled by the “opportunity” to enter into the Kingdom of God and to experience blessings beyond our imagination.
 The idea that “grace” comes to us as a gift and that we need to do nothing (to receive it) doesn't seem to be the intent of the original bible writers (in my opinion).
 Yes, there are a few verses that seem to support this claim, but a careful review of the bible “in its entirety” and other statements (by these N.T. writers) brings into question the authenticity of these verses.

 Question: What was the first miracle performed by Jesus?

-Most believe that it was the act of changing water to wine (note: there's a strong possibility that it wasn't wine, but juice) yet, this was not the first miracle that Jesus performed!
-The first miracles of Jesus are recorded in Luke 4.
-These events occurred before there is any mention of Jesus having disciples.
-The story in the fourth gospel (John) records that Jesus and his disciples were invited to the wedding.
+Most believe that it was the act of changing water to wine (note: there's a strong possibility that it wasn't wine, but juice) yet, this was not the first miracle that the Christ performed!
+The first miracles of the Christ are recorded in Luke 4.
+These events occurred before there is any mention of the Son of God having disciples.
+The story in the fourth gospel (John) records that the Christ and his disciples were invited to the wedding.

 Question: Where is it in the bible that says a homosexual is not a child of god?